Asma al-Assad: Marriage and family

 Assad and her husband have three children.
-Their first child, a son named Hafez after Hafez al-Assad, was born in 2001, followed by their daughter Zein in 2003, and their second son Karim in 2004.
+Their first child, a son named Hafez, named after her father in-law, was born in 2001, followed by a daughter in 2003, and their second son in 2005.
 In January 2013, Bashar stated in an interview that Asma was pregnant; however, there were no later reports of them having a fourth child.